Mackerel stir fry is a quick and delicious dish that’s perfect for busy weeknight dinners.

 Open the canned fish, drain and set aside.

-Place a flat-bottomed skillet over low fire and pour in the oil.
+Place a flat-bottomed skillet over a low fire and pour in the oil.

-Add curry leaves, sliced onions, chillies, tomato to the pan and cook for 3 minutes or until onions turn translucent.
+Add curry leaves(substitute with a bay leaf), sliced onions, chillies, and tomato to the pan and cook for 3 minutes or until onions turn translucent.

 Add cinnamon, chilli powder, pepper, lime juice and salt to the pan and continue cooking over low heat.

-Add the garam masala to the skillet of fish and continue combining all the ingredients.
+Add the garam masala to the skillet of fish stir fry and continue combining all the ingredients.

 Continue to cook for a minute or two then remove from fire.